Spydarlee/karnbianco.co.uk/content/writing/critical-questions-about-ai/critical-questions-about-ai.md

 <cite>—[The TESCREAL bundle: Eugenics and the promise of utopia through artificial general intelligence](https://firstmonday.org/ojs/index.php/fm/article/view/13636/11599) [^44]</cite>

 This plot twist may not come as that much of a surprise considering we've already explored the reliance on "IQ" when questioning whether or not "AI" is really intelligent.
-Both those short-term questions about intelligence, and these long-term visions of posthumans, assume a very narrow, linear scale of intelligence which can be neatly mapped onto non-human entities, whether they're "AI" or some as-yet-unknown posthuman species. [^45]
+Both those short-term questions about intelligence, and these long-term visions of posthumanism, assume a very narrow, linear scale of intelligence which can be neatly mapped onto non-human entities, whether they're "AI" or some as-yet-unknown posthuman species. [^45]

 Longtermists don't like to associate with the "eugenics" brand much anymore, but their rhetoric is mostly identical.
 Not only are they ranking humans by intelligence, but they want to create a "superior human stock" through technological advancements, and eventually transcend humanity entirely.
 This "second wave" of eugenics drops the focus on "negative eugenics" like forced sterilization, in favour of "positive eugenics" like technological and genetic enhancements, but the end goal is the same: a (narrowly-defined) "superior human" race.